coder-dojo-ham/python_worksheets/Intermediate/part_08/README.md

 # Beginner Python - Part 8

-Welcome to your ninth python lesson!
+Welcome to your ninth Python lesson!

 We're going to finish up by learning how to make a function, as well as learning how to use the `range` function.